getcarina/getcarina.com/_best-practices/container-ecosystem-mesos-openstack.md

 Mesos' recent support of Docker containers and the development of Mesosphere to orchestrate containers on top of Mesos have helped Mesos increase in popularity.
-However, there is confusion about how Mesos compares to other methods of establishing Platform-as-a-Service from the infrastructure layer:
+However, there are some questions about how Mesos compares to other methods of establishing Platform-as-a-Service from the infrastructure layer:
 - Is it best to integrate Mesos into a stack?
 - Is OpenStack a better or easier method?